Hzh-ml/scDiscovery/README.md

 ## Datasets

-We provide convenient access to the downloadable datasets through the download links listed in the [`dataset`](./data/dataset.md) text file.
+We provide dataset descriptions and download instructions in the [`dataset.md`](./data/dataset.md) file.

 After downloading the datasets, please organize the files as follows: